Rabbit

 Voice Design & Engineering Collaboration

-A significant portion of my internship involved collaborating with ElevenLabs' voice engineers to develop kid-appropriate voices for r1.
+A significant portion of my internship involved collaborating with external voice engineers to develop kid-appropriate voices for r1.
 I was the sole designer on the Rabbit side leading this partnership.

 I found that younger children (ages 6-8) preferred higher-pitched, more energetic voices, while one older child found that same voice "extremely uncomfortable" and preferred something more mature and genuine.
-We ultimately developed two voice options: one more playful and energetic, another more grounded—like an older sibling.
+We ultimately developed two voice options: one more playful and energetic, another more grounded.

 1. "Kids" is not one audience